iantruslove/serious-javascript-presentation/README.md

 Serious JavaScript
 ===============================

 A Deck.js presentation for UCAR SEA 2013.
+A live version should be available at http://iantruslove.github.com/serious-javascript-presentation/.